-Episerver Find adds advanced search functionality to websites.
+Episerver Search & Navigation adds advanced search functionality to websites.
+It is included in the Episerver Cloud services; for on-premises installations it requires a specific installation and license.

+Episerver Visitor Intelligence is a user interface for viewing and filtering visitor profiles, and creating customer segments that can be used in omnichannel marketing campaigns.
 It requires a specific installation and license.

-Episerver Insight is a user interface for viewing and filtering visitor profiles, and creating customer segments that can be used in omnichannel marketing campaigns.
+Product Recommendations lets you create and configure a merchandising campaign with personalized product recommendations from the personalization portal.
 It requires a specific installation and license.

-Episerver Perform lets you create and configure a merchandising campaign with personalized product recommendations from the personalization portal.
-It requires a specific installation and license.

-Episerver Reach lets you include personalized product recommendations in any email, including cart abandonment and retargeting emails, from the personalization portal.
+Email Product Recommendations lets you include personalized product recommendations in any email, including cart abandonment and retargeting emails, from the personalization portal.
 You can also work with behavioral triggers to detect on-site behaviors and act upon them through automated, personalized emails.
 It requires a specific installation and license.

 Add-ons extend the Episerver capabilities with features like advanced search, multi-variate testing, and social media integration.
-Some add-ons are free, others require license activation.
+Some addons are free, others require license activation.
 Add-ons by Episerver are described in the online help.

-Note: Due to frequent feature releases, this user guide may describe functionality that is not yet available on your website.
+Note: Due to frequent feature releases, this user guide may

+describe functionality that is not yet available on your website.
 See What's new to find out in which area and release a specific feature became available.